paulstothard/helpful_commands/README.md

 ## Singularity

-### Creating an image from a container stored in Docker Hub
+### Create an image from a container stored in Docker Hub

 In this example a container that can be downloaded from Docker Hub using `docker pull pstothard/cgview` is used to generate a Singularity container: